 Outpatient Dialysis Clinic at NewYork-Presbyterian Hospital, Second Year of Fellowship:

 During their research and elective rotations, which will last seven months, fellows are provided with an opportunity to rotate, one afternoon a week, in the Rogosin Kidney Center's Hemodialysis Unit at NewYork-Presbyterian Hospital.
 The unit has 37 hemodialysis stations catering to patients in four shifts, six days a week.
 Fellows participate in multi-disciplinary conferences in the HD unit with Nutrition, Social Work and Nursing staff covering all aspects of a patient's case.
 The fellows are involved in the ongoing management of HD patients, including assessment of dialysis adequacy, anemia and iron management, acid-base and electrolyte issues, metabolic bone disease and management of hospitalized HD patients.

-Renal Consultation, Renal Transplantation, Renal Medicine and Hypertension, Cardio-Renal Service and Surgical ICU services: NewYork-Presbyterian Hospital, 525 East 68th Street, New York, NY 10065.
+Renal Consultation, Transplantation Medicine, Renal Medicine and Hypertension, Critical Care: NewYork-Presbyterian Hospital, 525 East 68th Street, New York, NY 10065.